subhg/Promact-Fullstack-Project-Week-2-T/README.md

-# Auth0 React App with
+# Auth0 React App

-This repository contains a simple React application that demonstrates the integration of Auth0 authentication with React Router.
-Auth0 is used for secure and seamless user authentication, while React Router enables navigation between different views in the application.
+This is a simple React application integrated with Auth0 for authentication.
+The application demonstrates how to set up authentication using Auth0 in a React project.

-#Features
+## Features

---Authentication Integration: The application utilizes the Auth0 React SDK to handle user authentication.
+- User authentication with Auth0.

---Router Integration: React Router is integrated to enable navigation between different views within the application.
+- Routing with react-router-dom.

---User Information Display: Upon authentication, the user's name and email are displayed in the main content section.
+- Minimalistic styling for a clean user interface.